mafifafm/pxt-microbit/docs/test/courses/csintro/coordinates/overview.md

 **Questions:**

-1. What location is the origin on the micro:bit screen?
+1. What location is the origin on the Ragga screen?
-2. What is the range of x-values on the micro:bit screen, and in which direction do they increase?
+2. What is the range of x-values on the Ragga screen, and in which direction do they increase?
-3. What is the range of y-values on the micro:bit screen, and in which direction do they increase?
+3. What is the range of y-values on the Ragga screen, and in which direction do they increase?

 **Answers:**